marinasundstrom/BlazorApp1/docs/authentication.md

 Provides the interface to register and log in users.

 The app stores individual accounts in its database.
+Using Entity Framework Core.

-UI can be scaffolded in Visual Studio, or using the .NET CLI.
+If you want to override the default UI, views can be scaffolded in Visual Studio, or using the .NET CLI.

 ## External providers